Kelvin229/Kelvin229/README.md

 ### Hello, I'm Kelvin Odinamadu <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" height="30" width="30">
 I'm a passionate software developer in my fourth year at Brock University for Computer Science.
-Java is my main language but I've also worked with JavaScript, TypeScript, Python, and C# for my co-op, academic, and personal projects.
+I've worked with Java, Python, SQL, JavaScript, TypeScript, C#, and C++ for my co-op, academic, and personal projects.
 So far, my software development experience has been in the web and mobile space, but I'm also open to exploring other technical ventures within the Software space.

 - 👀 **Skills**: Proficient in Java, SQL, Python, and JavaScript.
 - 🌱 **Current Focus**: Currently learning Android development with Java, building 'Quiz Qrafter,' and collaborating on research to develop software solutions using genetic programming with Python.
-- 👉 **Aspirations**: Aiming to specialize in Machine Learning, NLP, Data Engineering, backend development, mobile & Web app development, and building enterprise applications.
+- 👉 **Aspirations**: Aiming to specialize in Data Engineering, Backend development, Data Science, Mobile & Web app development, Machine Learning, and building Enterprise applications.
 - 🚀 **Exploring**: Interested in exploring Automation engineering, DevOps, Cloud Services, and Data Science.
 - 📫 **Contact**: You can reach me at **ke20od@gmail.com**.